If your child struggles with sensory issues, then you know it. The. Relentless. Struggle. To. Get. Them. To. Leave. The. House.

 Plus that sinking feeling in the pit of your stomach about whether yet another happy family outing is going to end in a meltdown.

 Objectively you know why.
-You that that your sensory kid gets overwhelmed by crowds, loud noises or bright light.
+You get that that your sensory kid gets overwhelmed by crowds, loud noises or bright light.
 But it still doesn’t make it easier to deal with.

 Especially because you are just trying to do your best.